Early enough to get a workout in, make your lunch, and make it out the door five minutes early?

 It is important to trade insurance information with the other driver.
-Whether you are at fault or not, it is important to get the insurance company and policy number for the other driver involved to process possible claims.
-A claim cannot be submitted without this information or else it is processed through the uninsured motorist coverage on your plan.
+Whether you are at fault or not, always exchange policy information.
+A claim cannot be submitted without this information.
+Or else it is processed through the uninsured motorist coverage on your plan.

 Call the Police

 It is important to involve law enforcement from the beginning.
-This gives a third party opinion on the situation and gives a detailed report that describes all of the parties experience and the opinion of the officer taking the report based on the damage.
+This gives a third party opinion on the situation.
+It also gives a detailed report that describes all of the parties experience and the opinion of the officer taking the report based on the damage.
 This can be very valuable to the insurance companies as they process the claim and determine who was at fault.
-The law enforcement also provide an information exchange form that allows you to exchange insurance information with the other driver if you would like to wait until they are on scene.
+The officer also provides an information exchange form.

 Take Pictures of the Accident

 It is always important to document the damage of all parties involved.
 These images can serve as proof to the insurance companies to back up what actually happened at the scene.
-Without this information, the company cannot always properly determine the extent of the damage that was caused due to the accident, who is to blame, and which company needs to payout.
+Without this information, the company cannot always properly determine the extent of the damage, who is to blame, and which company needs to payout.
 If images are not taken at the scene then someone can claim later damage was also a result of the accident even if it was not.
 Protect yourself by taking pictures of the actual damage that was caused by the accident.

 Call your Insurance Company